Jmuccigr/jmuccigr.github.io/courses/240/schedule.md

     - Site: Black Sea Shipwreck Research Project - Rae Brickey
 	- *AC*: ch.
 19, 321-323 "Veii"; ch.
 20, 330-331 "Early history [of Rome]"; ch.
 23, 379-382 "Temples".
 	- Ch.
 1, @Boatwright1987 In [PDF](../../readings/Boatwright.pdf).
+    - Modern Scholarship
+        - Follow these [instructions](notes/The_CLI,_Zotero,_and_Pandoc.html) to get Zotero to export your library and install it on the server so pandoc can access it.
+	- Command-line Interface
+	- pandoc/Zotero
+		1. Save your latest markdown file, which should include at least one image, in your server folder.
+		1. Use pandoc to convert that file into five other versions, all in that same directory: html (one version with the "-s" option and another without it); pdf; docx; odt.
+		1. Make sure your Zotero library has at least 10 items in it.
+		1. Download and install the [Better BibTeX extension](https://zotplus.github.io/zotero-better-bibtex/) into your standalone Zotero.
+Restart Zotero.
+Then go to the Better BibTeX pane in the preferences and check the "Show citekey instead of 'extra' field..." box and close the preferences.

 #### Week 9
 ### Theaters & Amphitheaters